karthik-m-11/VLSI-Projects/Design-Verification/README.md

 # Design-Verification

-This directory contains all my finished and ongoing Design Verification Projects
+Directory containing all my finished and ongoing Design Verification projects

 Languages used for Design Verification
   - SystemVerilog (SV)